corda/corda/docs/source/node-administration.rst

 command line or to the ``jvmArgs`` section of the node configuration (see :doc:`corda-configuration-file`).

 .. warning:: Ensure that ``shutdownHook="disable"`` is set if you are overriding the log4j2 configuration file otherwise logs will not be flushed properly on shutdown and loss may occur.
-The option is set at the ``Configuration`` tag, for example ``<Configuration ... shutdownHook="disable">``.
-This has to be set as Corda is calling shutdown after everything finishes instead of relying on the normal log4j2 shutdown logic.
+The option is set in the ``Configuration`` tag of the log4j configuration file, for example ``<Configuration ... shutdownHook="disable">``.
+This is because Corda overrides the default log4j2 shutdown logic in order to make sure it gets shut down correctly.

 Example
 +++++++